jwyamaguchi/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-> In order to properly test these methods, I will be using a file called WhereAmI.java which reveals location of the file location.
+> In order to properly test these methods, I will be using a file called WhereAmI.java which reveals the location of the file location.
 This is the code for the program:

 ```
 class WhereAmI {